-There’s usually a discount if you rent for more than a week.
-Also, you can find better daily rates and deals from September to May when there’s a low number of tourists.
+Tips: There’s usually a discount if you rent for more than a week.
+Also, you can find better daily rates and deals during the off-season from September to May.

 What is the best car to rent in Iceland?

-If you just visit the Southern parts or around Reykjavik and the Ring Road, a less-expensive hatchback car may be all you need, which is nice for budget travelers.
+If you’re just visiting the Southern parts of Iceland, or sticking to around Reykjavik and the Ring Road, a less-expensive hatchback car may be all you need, which is nice for budget travelers.

-However, if you plan to visit highlands such as the Northern regions or F-roads, you’ll surely need a 4WD vehicle.
+If you plan to explore the highlands, such as the Northern regions or even the F-roads, a 4-wheel-drive vehicle is a must-have.